Bumpy markets have you worried? We can help.

-Resources to help you understand market swings, the economy, and your money
+How to understand the markets, think about the economy, and protect your money

-If you’re not permanently let go from your job, you may be eligible to take either a loan or another qualified plan withdrawal.* If you’ve lost your job, you may be eligible for withdrawals.* Each retirement plan is different, so log in to your account to see what’s available.
-If you have issues, our Participant Contact Center can help.
+If you’re not permanently let go from your job, you may be eligible to take either a loan or another qualified plan withdrawal.* If your plan allows 401(k) loans and your employer has agreed to it, the loan cap is $50,000 or 50% of your vested account balance, whichever is less.
+If you’ve lost your job, you may be eligible for withdrawals.* Each retirement plan is different, so log in to your account to see what’s available.
+If you have issues, our contact center can help.

 * If allowed by your plan.

 You may feel unsure about your investments when the markets go up and down.
 That’s natural.
 This case study can help you understand why time in the market matters more than timing the market.

 Imagine you invested $100,000 on January 1, 2008.
 That year, the markets went down.
 Your balance dropped to $64,388 in one year.1

 What would've happened if you’d moved your money to a CD with a guaranteed 2% return